FNA(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT EXPRESSION

 School employees shall have no sponsorship role in any student-initiated, noncurriculum-related group or activity, religious or otherwise, that meets in school facilities immediately before or after school or during noninstructional school hours; nor shall student-initiated, noncurriculum-related groups or activities, religious or otherwise, be permitted to have regular participation or supervision by adults who are not affiliated with the school.

-School employees may be present at student-initiated, noncurriculum-related groups, activities, and meetings, religious or otherwise, held in school facilities immediately before or after school or during noninstructional school hours for the limited purpose of maintaining order and discipline, protecting the well-being of students and District property, and to assure that student attendance and participation is voluntary.
+School employees may be present at student-initiated, noncurriculum-related groups, activities, and meetings, religious or otherwise, held in school facilities immediately before or after school or during noninstructional school hours for the limited purpose of maintaining order and discipline, protecting the well-being of students and District property and to ensure that student attendance and participation is voluntary.